emystein/spring-http-file-server-poc/README.md

 The application provides HTTP endpoints for downloading files:

-* from the local machine
+* from the local server
-* forwarded from another HTTP server
+* from a remote HTTP server

 # Requirements